dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/before-departure.md

 * ***As soon as you see `TERR TEST` pop up in MFD let go of the button***
   * Less than 2 seconds press
-* White `GPWS SYS FAIL` CAS message is displayed momentarily
+* `GPWS SYS FAIL` white CAS message is displayed momentarily
-* White `GND PROX FAIL` and `WINDSHEAR FAIL` CAS messages may also appear momentarily
+* `GND PROX FAIL` white CAS and `WINDSHEAR FAIL` white CAS messages may also appear momentarily
 * `GPWS FAIL` annunciators on the upper, outboard corner of the pilot and copilot instrument panels are also displayed momentarily
 * Either
   * This
     * "Glideslope" aural alert will be enunciated
     * Amber `GND PROX` is momentarily displayed in the ADI sphere on both PFDs
-    * White `GPWS G/S INHB` CAS message is momentarily posted
+    * `GPWS G/S INHB` white CAS message is momentarily posted
   * Or this
     * "Glideslope Inop" aural alert will be enunciated